Tag: freedom

 ※Prayer※

 Lord, soften our hearts and open our minds.
-May we feel your love for others and to ourselves for the sake of others’ salvation.
+May we feel your love for others and learn to set aside ourselves for the sake of others’ salvation.
 Amen.

 • Living